WakiMak/trentent.github.io-forked/_posts/2016-03-24-appv5-the-trouble-with-appv5-logs-and-a-solution.md

   <a style="margin-left: 1em; margin-right: 1em;" href="http://theorypc.ca/wp-content/uploads/2016/03/5-2.png"><img src="http://theorypc.ca/wp-content/uploads/2016/03/5-2-300x106.png" width="320" height="113" border="0" /></a>
 </div>

-First thing to notice is that it&#8217;s sorted chronologically, so if you can get a narrow time range to examine the error occurring it should be easier to spot. Â Second thing is all event logs are added, and events themselves are included as they are generated. Â So it should be easier to finding that specific component that causes the error.
+First thing to notice is that it's sorted chronologically, so if you can get a narrow time range to examine the error occurring it should be easier to spot. Â Second thing is all event logs are added, and events themselves are included as they are generated. Â So it should be easier to finding that specific component that causes the error.

 If you are encountering AppV5 errors, this may be easier to help track down the error then trying to sift through the debug logs in event viewer.